 And the other question both people are asking: Can I/we get over this?

 Deciding whether to work on your relationship or head out the door is the choice you now face.

 It often seems easier to bolt out the door but it isn’t necessarily in the long run.
-Understanding the dynamics of affairs in general and in your relationship in particular will help you make a healthier decision.
+Understanding the dynamics of affairs in general, and in your relationship in particular will help you make a healthier decision.

 The first thing to understand about affairs is:

 They trigger a huge amount of shame, of feeling wrong for both the doer and one who’s been done to.
 Shame is one of the most uncomfortable feelings of all to deal with.
 It makes us want to curl up inside and disappear because we feel so wrong!
-It’s important to remember that shame IS just a feeling and when we recognize it and see it for what it is, being willing to make it ok, we can reduce its intensity enough to see what is going on more clearly
+It’s important to remember that shame IS just a feeling and when we recognise it and see it for what it is, being willing to make it ok, we can reduce its intensity enough to see what is going on more clearly

 That’s the second important thing to know.

 It’s important to see, even in your hurt, that the affair probably wasn’t done to hurt you.

 People having affairs don’t so much turn away from their partners as much as look for something missing in themselves.
 Affairs are less about the actual sex than about the desire to want/feel wanted, to feel special, important, to find the mystery of having what is forbidden.